 Where you find overnight accommodation will dictate your route between the shrines in Wisconsin.

 The three ladies were going to spend the night in their RV in the parking lot of St. Thomas, the Apostle Catholic Church in Humboldt.
-After I spent some time praying in the crypt at the National Shrine of Our Lady of Good Help, I started off towards the Wisconsin Way Albergue.
+After I spent time praying in the crypt at the National Shrine of Our Lady of Good Help, I started off towards the Wisconsin Way Albergue.
 Pray with Mary – Walk with Jesus.

 More about that in the DAY ONE itinerary below.